 How often should you replace your toothbrush?

-You should replace your toothbrush at least every three months, Dr. Kelman says.
-But those who brush more vigorously may need to replace it sooner.
+According to Dr. Kelman, you should replace your toothbrush at least every three months.
+But those who brush a little harder should replace it sooner.

-When in doubt, look at the bristles.
-When they look frayed, it's time to replace them, says Kelman.
-It's also important to replace your toothbrush after you've recovered from an illness like a cold or the flu.
+If in doubt, look at the bristles.
+When they are frayed, it's time to replace them, says Kelman.
+It's also important to replace your toothbrush after recovering from an illness like a cold or flu.

 What happens if you don't change your toothbrush regularly?